MatthewKopelowitz/wenet/README.md

 pip install -r requirements.txt conda install pytorch=1.10.0 torchvision torchaudio=0.10.0 cudatoolkit=11.1 -c pytorch -c conda-forge
 ```
+- The last line may take a while, this is normal, just wait for the process to finish
 - Optionally, if you want to use x86 runtime or language model(LM),
 you have to build the runtime as follows.
 Otherwise, you can just ignore this step.